-We have developed a scalable, distributed database system that allows uniform access to concurrently distributed databases over multicore servers by the SQMD mechanism, based on a publish/subscribe paradigm.
-The SQMD mechanism transmits a single query that simultaneously operates on multiple databases, hiding the details about data distribution in middleware to provide the transparency of the distributed database to heterogeneous web service clients.
-Also we addressed the problem of partitioning the Pub3D database over multicore servers for scalability and performance with our software architectural design.
+We have developed a scalable, distributed database system that allows uniform access to concurrently distributed databases over virtual private servers by the SQMD mechanism, based on a publish/subscribe paradigm.
+The SQMD mechanism transmits a single query that simultaneously operates on multiple databases, hiding the details about data distribution in middleware to provide the transparency of the distributed databases to heterogeneous web service clients.
+Also we addressed the problem of partitioning the Pub3D database for scalability and performance with our software architectural design.
 In our experiments with our scalable, distributed database system, we encountered a few problems.
 The first problem occurred with the global aggregation operation in web service that degrades the performance of the system with an increasing number of responses from distributed database servers since the web service performs poorly when the workload for aggregating the results of a query in the web service increases, and since the web service has to wait until all database servers send the response messages as well.
-In future work we will consider the use of Axis2 web service [3] to provide asynchronous invocation web service and also redesign our current distributed database system with MapReduce [25] style data processing interaction mechanism by moving the computationally bound aggregating operation to a broker since the number of network transactions between web service and broker, and the workload for the aggregating operation are able to decrease.
+In future work we will consider the use of Axis2 web service [3] to provide asynchronous invocation web service and also redesign our current distributed database system with MapReduce [18] style data processing interaction mechanism by moving the computationally bound aggregating operation to a broker since the number of network transactions between web service and broker, and the workload for the aggregating operation are able to decrease.
 CGL has been developing such a data processing interaction mechanism capable of integrating into Naradabrokering.
-In future work, we will show that the architectural design with the Map-Reduce style data processing interaction mechanism is more scalable, and the scalable distributed database system performs better for query processing as well.
 The second problem was found in extra hits that our current approach generates.
-We will investigate the use of the M-tree index [7] which has been shown to be more efficient for near neighbor queries in high-dimensional spaces such as the ones being considered in this work.
+We will investigate the use of the M-tree index [8] which has been shown to be more efficient for near neighbor queries in high-dimensional spaces such as the ones being considered in this work.
 Furthermore, M-tree indexes allow one to perform queries using hyperspherical regions.
 This would allow us to avoid the extra hits we currently obtain due to the hypercube representation.
 The third problem was found in unnecessary query processing with some databases distributed by the data clustering method, using the SQMD mechanism.
-To eliminate the unnecessary query processing, we should consider the query optimization that allows a query to localize into some specific databases in future work - SQSD (Single Query Specific Databases) mechanism which is similar in concept to SISD (Single Instruction stream, Single Data stream) [42].
+To eliminate the unnecessary query processing, we should consider the query optimization that allows a query to localize into some specific databases in future work - SQSD (Single Query Specific Databases) mechanism.
+In future work we will extend this evaluation for the (optimized) effective use of other resources as well as memory with our distributed database system.
+Also we will extend the Pub3D database to the multi-conformer version.
+Inclusion of multiple conformers will increase the row count by at least an order of magnitude.
+We expect that our architectural design will scale well to such row counts.